Iceland city view

 Diving between the North American and Eurasian tectonic plates in Þingvellir National Park!

-Additional prep for our trip included getting scuba certified!
-When looking for dope things to do in Iceland we learned about Silfra, a fissure that separates the North American and Eurasian tectonic plates, located in Þingvellir National Park.
-When we realized that you could actually dive in between the plates in the clearest water on the planet, it was a done deal.
-We knew we absolutely had to do it.
-It took us both less than a month to complete the PADI Open Water diver classes and 4 training open water dives to be a fully certified Open Water diver.
-Thankfully, my training dives were in really cold water wearing a wet suit, which prepared me to do dry suit diving in water that was 35 degrees Fahrenheit !
+Additional prep for our trip included getting scuba-certified!
+When looking for dope things to do in Iceland, we learned about Silfra, a fissure that separates the North American and Eurasian tectonic plates in Þingvellir National Park.
+It was a done deal when we realized that you could dive in between the plates in the most transparent water on the planet.
+We knew we had to do it.
+It took us less than a month to complete the PADI Open Water diver classes and four training open water dives to be fully certified Open Water divers.
+Thankfully, my training dives were in really cold water, wearing a wet suit, which prepared me to do dry suit diving in water that was 35 degrees Fahrenheit!

-It was a huge investment (scuba diving is NOT cheap!), but one that I will take advantage of for the rest of my life.
+It was a considerable investment (scuba diving is NOT cheap!), but one that I will take advantage of for the rest of my life.
 I’m already planning future travel based around diving!
-But good news, you don’t have to be a certified diver to enjoy the beauty of Silfra.
-There are also snorkeling options for non-divers and if you’re completely water averse, Þingvellir is a huge park and you’ll be able to see the plates from dry land!
-If you’re already a diver, this is a dive site you absolutely must put on your dive bucket list!
-It is truly one of the coolest things I’ve ever done in my life, second only to paragliding off of a cliff in Vík, a city on the southern coast of Iceland!
+But the good news is that you don’t have to be a certified diver to enjoy the beauty of Silfra.
+There are also snorkeling options for non-divers, and if you’re entirely water averse, Þingvellir is a vast park, and you’ll be able to see the plates from dry land!
+If you’re already a diver, this is a dive site you must put on your dive bucket list!
+It is one of the most incredible things I’ve ever done, second only to paragliding off a cliff in Vík, a city on the southern coast of Iceland!

 Other Epic Moments!